Infrastructure and Billing

 Cost-aware routing policies

-The harness tracks cumulative token cost per run and surfaces it as a first-class metric.
-Ensemble mode respects cost budgets defined on the run frame.
+NOME tracks cumulative token cost per run and surfaces it as a first-class metric.
+Run mode respects cost budgets defined on the run.

 Administrators can define per-department routing policies that control which teams access premium models vs cost-effective tiers.
 Identity meets cost governance.